 After looking at the features of the WordPress.com Business plan, it’s clear this service can legitimately be called managed WordPress hosting; the results from our performance testing of the two sites hosted on the WordPress.com Business plan (which we’re about to get to) also demonstrate this.

-So, with that in mind, and the entry-level plans from popular managed WordPress hosting companies such as WP Engine and Kinsta coming in at $30 and $35 a month respectively, the $25-a-month price of the WordPress.com Business plan makes this a relatively affordable option, provided you choose to pay annually.
+So, with that in mind, and the fact that the entry-level plans from popular managed WordPress hosting companies such as WP Engine and Kinsta come in at $25 (if you pay for a year upfront), the $25-a-month price of the WordPress.com Business plan makes this a relatively affordable option, provided you choose to pay annually.

 Although you can pay much less by choosing budget shared hosting from a company such as HostGator or Bluehost, you won’t get access to the same level of features or performance as you do from the WordPress.com Business plan.